-There are 12 recitation sessions and 13 recitation exercises.
+There are 13 graded recitations.
 Your recitation grade is the average of your top 11 recitation exercises (out of 13).
+To be clear, we do not grant more than 2 "free passes," including if you add the class late (missing recitations because you are not in the class is a reason to use some of your free passes).

-To be clear, we do not grant more than 2 "free passes", including if you add the class late (missing recitations because you are not in the class is a reason to use some of your free passes).
-The only time we make exceptions to the 2 "free passes" rule is when a student experiences a very serious and sustained medical situation that prevents the student from participating in class for more than two weeks.
-If that unfortunately happens to you, please have your academic advisor contact us.
+The only time we make exceptions to the 2 "free passes" rule is when a student experiences a very serious and sustained medical situation that prevents the student from participating in the class for more than two weeks.
+In such cases, students should have their academic advisor contact us.